 We’d walked four miles or so and now, right in front of us, was exactly what we’d been hoping.
 Or was it?
 With our hearts in our mouths we walked slowly forwards, hardly daring to hope.
 It all seemed a little bit too easy though.
 If this really was a boundary stone, right there in full view, why had no one found it before?
 Continue reading The mystery of Bassett Woods

 Just when I thought we had somehow missed the brick kiln and we were about to go through the gate and off of the Woodland Nature Trail I noticed another trail.
 It was fairly overgrown and I had an idea it would just lead us round in a circle but I decided to walk a little way just in case.
 This turned out to be a brilliant plan.
 Continue reading Woods, meadows and hidden history

 Today was officially the last day of summer and I had plans to fit in one last summer walk.
-Since the RR10 at Itchen Valley at the beginning of August, I’ve been meaning to go back and explore the trails and today seemed like as good a day as any.
+I’ve been meaning to explore the trails at Itchen Valley Country Park and today seemed like as good a day as any.
 When I happened to mention where I was going and that there was an old brick kiln somewhere in the area I was going to try to find, CJ decided to come along too.
 He loves a bit of history and a treasure hunt with his walking.
 Continue reading The last walk of summer at Itchen Valley Country Park